 Inviting and friendly atmosphere, where everyone is welcome to enjoy social dancing!
 We will learn actively by engaging in new types of dance, since swing dancing is an ever-involving dance.
 It will help to develop new friendships, and get good exercise while doing something fun and enjoyable.
 We'll be holding social dances with live bands, having a swing dance night weekly, and hold various dance workshops to learn specific parts of Swing Dance such as, Lindy Hop, Charleston, East Coast, West Coast, and Balboa.

-The purpose of Veteran’s Club is to allow a way for Veterans to get together and ease the “combat to student” transition, have fun, and make new friends.
-The Vet Club will give Veterans a voice on campus and encourage Veteran leadership on campus.
+The purpose of Veteran’s Community is to allow a way for Veterans to get together and ease the “combat to student” transition, have fun, and make new friends.
+The Veterans Community will give Veterans a voice on campus and encourage Veteran leadership on campus.
 We are looking in to some team building events and a veteran’s monument development program.
 All students are welcome in our club, veterans and non veterans.

 Club Council Meeting Minutes October 10th, 2014